-For more information on the key concept of interconnection, refer to section GT.1 of 'The geographer's toolkit'.
+For more information on the key concept of interconnection, refer to page XX of 'The geography toolkit'.

-Source 1.64 According to the traditional beliefs of the Gagudju people of Kakadu, a creator-being, known as Almudj, created the waterholes of the region.
-Almudj brings the wet season every year, may appear as a rainbow, can punish people by drowning them and lives in a pool beneath a waterfall.
+Almudi, created the waterholes of the region.
+Almudi brings the wet season every year, may appear as a rainbow, can punish people by drowning them and lives in a pool beneath a waterfall.